akira/exq_ui/README.md

 ExqUI provides a UI dashboard for [Exq](https://github.com/akira/exq), a job processing library compatible with Resque / Sidekiq for the [Elixir](http://elixir-lang.org) language.
 ExqUI allow you to see various job processing stats, as well as details on failed, retried, scheduled jobs, etc.

+## Maintainers Needed

+We are seeking maintainers for this projects.
+If you are interested in contributing as lead of co-maintainer, please reach out.
+See #58.

 ## Getting Started: